jdjohn215/jdjinfo/content/about.md

 * [Twitter](https://twitter.com/jdjmke)
 * [Personal email](jdjohn215@gmail.com)

 The logo image on this website is a cropped image of Milwaukee’s City Hall clock tower.
 The original image is an circa 1898 “Panoramic View of Milwaukee, Wis.
 Taken from City Hall Tower” by the Gugler Lithographic Co.
-It’s available in high resolution on the [Library of Congress Website](https://www.loc.gov/item/98508658/).
+It is available in high resolution on the [Library of Congress Website](https://www.loc.gov/item/98508658/).